NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - chemical names
     - proprietary names (OPTIONAL - if not missing data on chemical names in databases)
 - Establish route (e.g., oral, parenteral/injected) **✱**
-- Consider purpose:
-    - repository - broad? malleable for various study/disease contexts? (e.g., all drugs in Ch.
-2.5)
+- Consider purpose (repository - broad? malleable for various contexts? disease-specific?
-    - disease-specific (e.g., COPD inhalers, asthma inhalers)
-- Consider chemistry: **✱**
-	- do not search on common compounds, active or blocking groups, or side chains such as *-nitrate* *-arginine* *-hydrochloride* *-mesilate*
+- Consider chemistry: (do not search on common compounds, active or blocking groups, or side chains such as *-nitrate* *-arginine* *-hydrochloride* *-mesilate*) **✱**

 *Put all information of Step 1 into a spreadsheet, so you can refer back to it later:*